furkanogutcu/StudentManagementSystem/README.md

 # Student Management System
-This project is a university student automation developed with ADO.NET.
+This project is a university student automation developed with .NET C# and ADO.NET.

 **NOTE: The data in the project images are fake data.
 The data in these pictures are sample data prepared to introduce the application.**